usesapi/replicate-react-native-demo/README.md

 Open a terminal and navigate to the directory where you want to clone the app.\
 Run the command `git clone git@github.com:usesapi/replicate-react-native-demo.git`

-## Replicate
+## Get Replicate API Token
 Sign in to your replicate account, open the [Account](https://replicate.com/account) page and copy your API Token.

 ## Create Sapi Account

-Sign in to [Sapi](https://console.usesapi.com), create a new Replicate Sapi and configure it with the Replicate API Token.\
+Sign in to [Sapi](https://console.usesapi.com), create a new Replicate Sapi and configure it with the Replicate API Token.

 ## Set your Sapi Id